3lvir4/aoc2023/README.md

 - At last, completed second part, with a cool head.
 Wasn't that bad, I am pretty sure I just made the dumb mistake of filtering out the points which weren't poiting to a dot char.
 Might be why It was wrong in the first place.

+Day 12:
+- Discovered Erlang Term Storage (ETS) and oh lord it is so great.
+For part 2 I initially just used a Map as a cache but it was way too slow.
+With ETS, part_2 runned faster than part_1 (without cache).
+Very cool.